Sandiego17/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	Script > chown betty hello
 #4 - Write a script that creates an empty file called "hello"
 	Script > touch hello
+#5 - Write a script that adds execute permission to the owner of the file "hello"
+	Script > chmod 744 hello